 No wonder there was a revival of religious fervor in some areas affected: many people, especially in rural areas, believed God was inflicting punishment for the “modern” ways in which people were living in the cities of the 1920s and 1930s.

-Here are ten facts about the Dust Bowl you may not be familiar with:
+Here are some facts about the Dust Bowl you may not be familiar with.

 The Dust Bowl was not a strictly natural phenomenon

-The boom times of the 1920s effected not just people in the city.
+The boom times of the 1920s affected not only people in the city.
 Many farmers too “struck it rich,” or were bought out by large companies.
 Many of these farmers/companies were on a planting spree, but one thing they did not plant enough of was trees.

 Wheat doesn’t have deep roots to hold the soil and is dependent on the weather – especially in a time before the large-scale irrigation of today.
 And of course, making matters worse, drought struck much of the country – months went by without rain in much of the early 1930s.
 The infamous dust storms, which could literally black-out the sun, were mostly limited to the Plains states of the US and Canada, but one in 1934 reached the East Coast